Ezequiel Tovar Preview, Player Props: Rockies vs. Rays

 Ezequiel Tovar At The Plate

-- Tovar leads Colorado with a slugging percentage of .433, fueled by 44 extra-base hits.
+- Tovar leads Colorado in slugging percentage (.430) thanks to 44 extra-base hits.

+- Tovar has reached base via a hit in 82 games this season (of 118 played), and had multiple hits in 27 of those games.

-- Tovar has had at least one RBI in 35.9% of his games this year (42 of 117), with two or more RBI 11 times (9.4%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Tovar has driven in a run in 42 games this year (35.6%), including 11 games with more than one RBI (9.3%).
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 52 games this year (44.4%), including multiple runs in nine games.
+- He has scored in 52 of 118 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.